farhan-syah/spark/SPARK.md

 #### Proposal Board

-A companion board for team suggestions:
+To protect the main backlog's focus, all new ideas and non-urgent bugs first enter the Proposal Board.
+This is a companion board for team suggestions:

 ```
 ┌─────────────┬──────────────┬──────────────┐